 Linda Morris is committed to turning kids on to science….a goal she has pursued through a

 variety of “extreme” career roles, from donning a space flight suit to investigating the poles!
-In her current position as Director of Education & Public Outreach for the NSF-funded Ice Drilling Program Office, she is responsible for the outreach needs of the scientists, drillers and national projects
+As the former Director of Education & Public Outreach for the NSF-funded Ice Drilling Program, she was responsible for the outreach needs of the scientists, drillers and national projects

 currently conducting paleoclimate research through ice cores.
 Linda was formerly the Center Director